vnejindal/iot_endpoint/tools/setupscripts/packages/packages/webaccess/readme.txt

 =======
 -- User should be root.
 -- untar this archive in a directory.
--- Open 'install.config' file to change the IPv4 address and Port numbers wrt to installation environment.
+-- Open 'webaccess.config' file to change the IPv4 address and Port numbers wrt to installation environment.
 -- For installation:
 ./install.sh
 -- If installation is complete, following output will be shown.